KoalatyCode/projectRena/README.md

 MIT, check LICENSE for more information

 # Requirements
-- PHP 5.6 / HHVM 3.*
+- PHP 7
 - Nginx
 - Linux
 - MariaDB 10+ with TokuDB
 - Composer
-- cURL and PHP5-cURL
+- cURL and PHP7-cURL
-- Redis and PHP5-Redis
+- Redis and PHP7-Redis

 # Installation
 1. Clone to a directory of your choice